Why Force-Free, Positive Reinforcement Dog Training?

 I received a Bachelor of Science in Psychology and Biology from Northeastern University, with a concentration in Applied Behavior Analysis, where I also ran NCAA Division I Track & Field.

-CERTIFIED DOG TRAINER (CTC, CPDT-KA, SAPT)
+CERTIFIED DOG TRAINER (CTC, CPDT-KA, CSAP-BC)

 MEMBER OF THE PET PROFESSIONAL GUILD